≡ Menu

 Malocclusion’s

-Is a term used to describe a condition where the maxillary and mandibular arches of the jaw (that’s the upper jaw and lower jaw) don’t line up properly.
-It occurs commonly in brachycephalic dogs (that’s dog with short snouts) because they don’t have much space in their little mouth for their teeth to come in.
+It is a term used to describe a condition where the maxillary and mandibular arches of the jaw (the upper jaw and lower jaw) don’t align correctly.
+It occurs commonly in brachycephalic dogs (dogs with short snouts) because they don’t have much space in their tiny mouth for their teeth to come in.

 And while…

-We would love to tell you exactly what this condition looks like, the truth is, there are various different classes of this disease, some being hereditary and others being the results of mismatched jaw bones which makes it next to impossible to predict how one dog’s malocclusions will appear vs another dog’s malocclusions.
-That said however, it is fair to say that this common dental problem generally comes in four classes.
+We would love to tell you precisely what this condition looks like; the truth is, there are various classes of this disease, some being hereditary and others being the results of mismatched jaw bones, which makes it next to impossible to predict how one dog’s malocclusions will appear vs. another dog’s malocclusions.
+However, it is fair to say that this common dental problem generally comes in four classes.

 • In the first class…

-• The jaw bones are aligned but one or more of the teeth are not.
+• The jaw bones are aligned, but one or more teeth are not.

 • In the second class…